ethersphere/bee-docs/docs/learn/technology/contracts/postage-stamp.md

 ### Batch Depth

 :::caution
 The minimum value for `depth` is 17, however higher depths are recommended for most use cases due to the [mechanics of stamp batch utilisation](#batch-utilisation).
+See [the depths utilisation table](#effective-utilisation-table) to help decide which depth is best for your use case.
+The minimum value for `depth` is 17, however higher depths are recommended for most use cases due to the [mechanics of stamp batch utilisation](#batch-utilisation).
 :::